carolinefrasca/streamlit-hackathon/README.md

 Dive into a variety of Streamlit-related challenge statements [here](https://github.com/carolinedlu/streamlit-hackathon/tree/main/challenge-statements).

 ## 3. Support for app builders 🏗️
-If your hackathon participants have questions about using Streamlit or need help resolving errors with their apps, feel free to direct them to the following resources.

 Streamlit's forum is the best place to ask technical questions.
 The forum is monitored by Streamlit employees, Community Moderators, and our awesome community of developers.
 Check out our forum [here](https://discuss.streamlit.io/).

-Streamlit's Discord server is a great place to chat with the Streamlit community.
-Join the server [here](https://discord.gg/bTz5EDYh9Z) and feel free to share your technical questions in #🏆-hackathons.